- San Clemente, California

 If you are beginning the admissions process at Sovereign Health, be assured that you will receive high-quality service and care provided by our...

 Addiction can occur from all different substances whether legal or illegal.
-Tobacco, prescription painkillers (also known as opioids), cocaine, benzodiazepines, club drugs such as Ecstasy, hallucinogens such as PCP, marijuana, alcohol, and illegal opioids such as heroin are some of the most commonly used addictive substances.
+Tobacco, prescription painkillers (also known as opioids), cocaine, benzodiazepines, club drugs like ecstasy, hallucinogens like PCP, marijuana, alcohol, and illegal opioids like heroin are some of the most commonly used addictive substances.

 Sovereign Health works diligently to treat each class of substances through multiple approaches.
 Treating addiction is a lifelong process.
 The average length of stay at each one of Sovereign Health’s treatment facilities is 30 to 90 days.
-Once individuals successfully complete the program, they are followed by a case manager and enrolled in the continuing care program, which offers community services such as helping with professional goals, enrolling them in a 12-step or comparable program, and finding a mentor.
+Once individuals successfully complete the treatment program that also includes a detox program, they are followed by a case manager and enrolled in the continuing care program, which offers community services, such as helping with professional goals, enrolling them in a 12-step or comparable program, and finding a mentor.
 Sovereign Health works hard to provide lifelong tools for all patients, so they can be successful once they complete their initial stay.

 If you or someone you know is struggling with an addiction from any substance, please seek help.
+The first stage is the administration of the detoxification treatment, followed by other modes of recovery according to a patient’s needs.
 Whether you’re in the early or late stages of addiction, enrolling in treatment is the first step to recovery.

 Sovereign Health is accredited by The Joint Commission and accepts most private insurances.
 Financing is available for those who may qualify.